nextcloud/news/docs/externalapi/External-Api.md

   * **code**: 1: folder name is empty
 * **409**: Folder with given name exists already

-In case of an HTTP 200 or 409, the created or already existing folder is returned in full in the response, e.g.:
+In case of an HTTP 200, the created or already existing folder is returned in full in the response, e.g.:

 ```js
 {